American warship destroys Iranian drone in Strait of Hormuz

 Iran claimed the U.S. drone violated its airspace; the Pentagon denied this.

-Iran’s foreign minister, Mohammad Javad Zarif , said Thursday that Iran and the U.S. were only “a few minutes away from a war” after Iran downed the American drone.
+Zarif said Thursday that Iran and the U.S. were only “a few minutes away from a war” after Iran downed the American drone.
 He spoke to U.S.-based media on the sidelines of a visit to the United Nations.

 Zarif also blamed Washington for the escalation of tensions.